ocaml-flambda/flambda-backend/jane/doc/extensions/_05-kinds/intro.md

 # The kind system

-OxCaml includes a system of _kinds_, which classifies types.
+OxCaml includes a system of _kinds_, which classify types.
 Roughly, the kind system adds an extra level to the type system: terms are classified by types, and types are classified by kinds.
 This page provides an overview of the kind system, but several other pages flesh out the details: